SlimGIS/RenderBuildingDemo-Wpf/README.md

 # Create 2.5D buildings on map

-This page represents how to render 2.5D buildings with feature layer on SlimGIS WPF map control.
+<desc>Two and a half dimensional (shortened to 2.5D, known alternatively as three-quarter perspective and pseudo-3D) is a term used to describe either 2D graphical projections and similar techniques used to cause images or scenes to simulate the appearance of being three-dimensional (3D) when in fact they are not true 3D.</desc>

-__Two and a half dimensional__ (shortened to 2.5D, known alternatively as three-quarter perspective and pseudo-3D) is a term used to describe either 2D graphical projections and similar techniques used to cause images or scenes to simulate the appearance of being three-dimensional (3D) when in fact they are not true 3D.
+This guide represents how to render 2.5D buildings with feature layer on SlimGIS WPF map control.

 In some GIS apps, we want to embed a building block in it which will looks different from the flat map and feel fansion.
 See the following screenshot.